didoesdigital/typey-type-cli/README.md

 {^s and the}
 ```

+Check for non-ASCII characters that might be difficult to type and consider possible amendments.
+For example, lots of Project Gutenberg material uses back tick (grave) characters as quotation marks, which you might change to actual quotation marks.
+Here's a regular expression to quickly highlight non-ASCII and non-printable control characters: `[^\x20-\x7f]`

 ## Source files

 The lesson source files live in `lesson-source-data` in a category such as `Fundamentals`, `Drills`, `Collections` or `Stories` and, for Collections and Stories, a subcategory.